Home > City Guides > America’s Most Affordable Cities to Live in 2026

 • Unemployment Rate: 4.1%

 Sitting right in the foothills of the Ozark Mountains is Tulsa, the second-largest city in Oklahoma.
 Long known as a hub for the oil industry, T-Town now offers job opportunities in a variety of industries—with QuikTrip, Helmerich & Payne, and Saint Francis Health System all among the biggest employers in Tulsa.
-Costs in Tulsa for transportation, healthcare, utilities, and groceries are all relatively low.
+Costs in Tulsa for transportation, healthcare, housing, utilities, and groceries are all relatively low compared to the national average.
 Plus, in addition to being one of the most affordable places to live in America, Tulsa is paying qualified workers up to $10,000 to move and work remotely in the city with the Tulsa Remote program.
-The city is also home to popular attractions such as the beautiful Deco District and Blue Dome District, the Gathering Place, and the Tulsa Zoo—as well as events like the Tulsa Mayfest arts festival.
+Residents can also enjoy popular things to do in Tulsa such as the beautiful Deco District and Blue Dome District, the Gathering Place, and the Tulsa Zoo—as well as events like the Tulsa Mayfest arts festival.

 Wichita, KS